midnight-repo/stdin_processor/README.md

 In fact, they do not have any command specific option, and this is for a good reason : they do not perform any action on elements of stdin.
 Instead, they simply chose to keep them or not.

+They can be used to filter or reformat standard input without modifying its elements.

 Let's take a csv file for example.